microsoft/react-native-windows-samples/docs/native-modules-nuget.md

       * Microsoft.ReactNative
       * Microsoft.ReactNative.Cxx

       nuget packages.
-UWP packages do not support `PackageRefernece` so it is not recommended to manually add these dependencies to the project file.
+C++ packages do not support `PackageReference` so it is not recommended to manually add these dependencies to the project file, instead add the dependencies via the Visual Studio IDE.
       > Note: You'll need to match the nuget version with the npm version